Call 03332 207 677

 Say hello to the recycle bin!
-After placing a listing on MyBlogGuest as an experiment, whilst some responses were great, around 80% of the guest blog requests I received went straight in the bin.
+After placing a listing on a guest blog site as an experiment, whilst some responses were great, around 80% of the guest blog requests I received went straight in the bin.
 Mistakes ranged from simple errors, to downright laziness and even potential lawsuits.
 Today I look at the worst offenders and what they should have done better.

 Do you want me to get fined?

 By far the most outrageous guest blog request I received was this one: